 Well-balanced.
 What I learned from Thai cooking is that every dish should be well-balanced in flavors: a little spicy, a little sweet, a little sour, and plenty of umami.
 A good-quality curry paste and Thai chili peppers, coconut sugar, lime juice, miso paste, and tamari take on those roles in this recipe.

 Decadent yet healthy.
-This curry is oh-so-creamy and tastes indulgent.
+Just as is the case with my vegan curry with tofu, This curry is oh-so-creamy and tastes indulgent.
 But it’s also really nourishing and packed with antioxidants, protein, and fiber, thanks to a garlic-ginger duo and plentiful amount of chickpeas and kabocha squash.

 Meal prep-friendly.
 This dish makes excellent leftovers and will stay good in your fridge for 4-5 days.